Cultural Celebrations Grants Scheme

 • persons with a disability and persons without

-• persons with dependants and persons without
+• persons with dependents and persons without

-In addition due regard will be given to the promotion of good relations between persons of different religious belief, political opinion or racial group.
+In addition, due regard will be given to the promotion of good relations between persons of different religious belief, political opinion or racial group.

 Please note the following: